 Home to over a third of the nation’s population, Riga is both the capital and largest city in Latvia.
 One of the most important administrative, financial, and cultural centers in the Baltics, the city lies on the Gulf of Riga with the Daugava River running through it.

 Due to its strategic and scenic setting, the city has been ruled by everyone from the Swedes and Poles to the Soviet Union throughout its history.
 As such, the former member of the Hanseatic League has a fascinating past for you to delve into, with lots of impressive historic sights to discover.
-Besides its magnificent medieval Old Town, which is where you can find many of its main attractions, the city boasts the highest number of Art Nouveau buildings in the world.
-With trendy bars, cool cafes, and fantastic restaurants all on offer, and the nearby beaches at Jurmala for you to enjoy, Riga really does have it all.
+Besides its magnificent medieval Old Town, which is where you can find many of its main tourist attractions, the city boasts the highest number of Art Nouveau buildings in the world.
+With trendy bars, cool cafes, and fantastic restaurants all on offer, and the nearby beaches at Jurmala for you to enjoy, there is no shortage of things to do in Riga.

 12. Musee Art Nouveau

 With so many elegant and elaborately decorated Art Nouveau buildings scattered around town, it is well worth heading to this brilliant museum to see what one of them looks like on the inside.
 Designed by Konstantins Peksens, who also lived in it, the building was built back in 1903 at the height of the Art Nouveau movement.